nonsymplectic/system/README.md

 * User definitions live under `modules/nixos/core/users.nix`
 * Hosts must not redefine the primary user
-* Hosts may add *extra* users only when explicitly required
+* Hosts may add extra users only when explicitly required

-This ensures a consistent `$HOME` identity across machines.
+This guarantees a consistent `$HOME` identity across machines.

 ---